-- .2 undergo maintenance and repair at the shore-based maintenance center recognized by the Register at least once every five years. - 9.1.12 Primary batteries used as a source of electrical power for the EPIRB shall have the period of storage not less than 2 years and shall be replaced if on the date of survey of the shipboard radio equipment carried out by the Surveyor to the Register the period of their storage left is at least 12 months.
-Date of manufacture and maximum period of storage shall be indicated on the batteries. - 9.1.13 In addition to 5.1.47, the following shall be clearly indicated on the exterior of the EPIRB: - .1 brief operating instructions in the English and in the national languages; - .2 expiry date for the primary battery stored; - .3 identification code: - .4 date of occasional shore-based maintenance; - .5 the ship's call signal.
+.2 undergo maintenance and repair at the shore-based maintenance center recognized by the Register at least once every five years.

+9.1.12 Primary batteries used as a source of electrical power for the EPIRB shall have the period of validity not less than 3 years.

+9.1.13 In addition to the general requirements specified in IMO resolution A.694(17), the following shall be clearly indicated on the exterior of the EPIRB:

+.1 brief operating instructions in English and in the national languages;

+.2 expiry date for the primary battery used;

+.3 identification code programmed into the transmitter;

+.4 date of occasional shore-based maintenance;

+.5 ship's call signal.